Individually portioned jars

 Performance: Like a slow cooker, but made for yogurt

 The operation of the Euro Cuisine yogurt maker was so simple, we almost couldn’t believe it.
-Since we’d done some reading on how to make yogurt, we already knew that heating the milk on the stovetop before adding a starter culture would create a thicker consistency.
+Since we’d done some reading on making homemade yogurt, we already knew that heating the milk on the stovetop before adding a starter culture would create a thicker consistency.
 We warmed 42 ounces of organic whole milk to 180 degrees, let it cool to 110 degrees, and then added a packet of freeze-dried starter culture that we purchased separately.
 Alternatively, you can use plain, store-bought yogurt as your culture, as it’s already loaded with active bacterial cultures that can ferment milk into yogurt.

 Our yogurt tasted fresh and, dare we say, significantly better than store-bought varieties.

 We transferred the milk mixture to an extra-large measuring cup for easy filling of the glass yogurt jars.
 Operation was as easy as placing the jars (without lids) in the base of the yogurt maker and flipping the power switch.
 There are no settings to worry about and not much else to do once you start the fermentation process.
-This yogurt maker lacks a built-in timer and automatic shut-off, so we set an alarm on our cell phone for 8 hours to remind us when to turn the machine off and transfer the jars to the fridge.
+This yogurt maker lacks a built-in timer and automatic shut-off, so we set the alarm on our cell phone for eight hours to remind us when to turn the machine off and transfer the jars to the fridge.

 Our yogurt tasted fresh and, dare we say, significantly better than store-bought varieties.
 The consistency was perfectly smooth and creamy.
 After the first batch, we thought the yogurt could be a little thicker, so we let the second batch ferment for closer to 10 hours with success.
-We also tried straining the yogurt through a mesh strainer set over a mixing bowl in the fridge for a couple hours to drain off some extra liquid.
+We also tried straining the yogurt through a mesh strainer set over a mixing bowl in the fridge for a couple of hours to drain off some extra liquid.

 Cleaning: Dishwasher-safe glass jars make cleanup simple

 After enjoying each jar of yogurt, simply pop the glass jars and screw-on lids into the dishwasher for easy cleanup.
 They’re also easy to wash by hand in warm, soapy water.
-The same goes for the plastic lid that covers the yogurt maker base; it’s prone to collecting condensation during the fermentation process so you’ll want to clean it after each use.
+The same goes for the plastic lid that covers the yogurt maker base; it’s prone to collecting condensation during the fermentation process, so you’ll want to clean it after each use.
 As for the base, a quick wipe with a damp cloth will remove any condensation or spills.